alkisax/eshopProject/notes.md

 - new category schema with supercategory, and allow parent category with arr of categories as child.
 Also some categories to have an atribute of "tag" ✅
 - comment crud ✅
 - fix email ✅
-- chat gpt profanity comment test. if not pass wait for admin aproval or delete after 5 days
+- chat gpt profanity comment test. if not pass wait for admin aproval ✅
+- cosline similarity commodity search

 - create a security risks checklist